Stevenfavour/Linuxfundametal0/README28.md

 ![](/Img28/4.png)

-Finally, we update the workflow by separating `npm ci` into its own step t ensure dependencies are installed first.
+Finally, we update the workflow by separating `npm ci` into its own step to ensure dependencies are installed first.

 ![](/Img28/2.png)